All about the Marginated Tortoise

 Breeding

-In our incubator, the time frame is 62-65 days (average of 63 days) at a pretty consistent 86 F. Naturally, ground hatched babies take longer.
-Eggs will diapause in the ground, so, although they are more likely to still develop during those 62-65 days, there is a portion of time with no development or slow growth which can be unpredictable.
-This time frame can move all the way up to 100-150 days in comparison.
+Naturally, ground hatched babies will take longer.
+Eggs will diapause in the ground, so, although they are more likely to still develop during those 58-69 days, there is a portion of time with no development or slow development which can be unpredictable.
+This time frame can move all the way up to 100-150 days in comparison from lay date.
 Eggs laid in the ground in April and May will tend to hatch around August and September of the same year.

 Habitat